Straight to the Point

 After running the spoons through all the above tests, and eliminating any that performed poorly in any of the tests, we were able to narrow down our picks to the following three sets.

-Our Favorite Rectangular Measuring Spoons for Spices: OXO Good Grips Stainless Steel Spice Jar Measuring Spoons
+Our Favorite Rectangular Measuring Spoons for Spices: OXO Good Grips Stainless Steel Spice Jar Measuring Spoons (Discontinued)

-The OXO Good Grips Stainless Steel Spice Jar Measuring Spoons were the most accurate spoons tested.
+What we liked: The OXO Good Grips Stainless Steel Spice Jar Measuring Spoons were the most accurate spoons tested.
 The 1/2 teaspoon was the most erroneous of the bunch, averaging a scant 0.2 gram off the 2.5-gram (i.e., milliliter) mark.
 Off, but certainly accurate enough for just about any recipe.

 The bowls have a unique shovel-like shape that is not as boxy as other rectangular spoons, which makes them excellent diggers.
 The relatively thin steel (almost a millimeter thick) forms a tiny lip on the front edge of the spoons, which cuts into ingredients in a clean scoop.
 We coaxed packed brown sugar and settled cinnamon into the spoons with no problem, while other rectangular shapes required more twisting and turning to get the job done.